Pedro Sánchez: Third term

 Sánchez has been supportive of legal immigration to Spain as a way to foster economic growth and sustaining the country's welfare state.
 On 9 October 2024, Sánchez urged the European Parliament to speed up the implementation of the New Pact on Migration and Asylum to alleviate the migration crisis in the Canary Islands, which had seen the illegal arrival of a record number of 46,843 migrants, mostly from Senegal, Mali and Morocco (up from 39,910 in 2023).
-Sánchez tried to push through a law that would introduce mandatory distribution of migrants among Spanish regions in order to alleviate pressure in the Canary Islands.
-The Sánchez government planned to legalise around 900,000 undocumented migrants by 2027.
+Sánchez tried to push through a law that would introduce mandatory distribution of migrants among Spanish regions to alleviate pressure in the Canary Islands.
+The Sánchez government aimed to legalize approximately 900,000 undocumented migrants by 2027.

-On 3 November 2024, Pedro Sánchez, King Felipe, Queen Letizia and Valencian president Carlos Mazón were violently confronted during a meeting with people affected by the October 2024 Spain floods in Paiporta in the Valencian Community, who threw mud and objects at them and injured two bodyguards.
+In January 2026, Sánchez authorized a royal decree aimed at regularizing approximately 500,000 undocumented immigrants residing in Spain.
+The move has been criticized by the opposition as undemocratic.
+Spain's immigration policy, which contrasts with other advanced European nations, contributed to its becoming the world's fastest growing advanced economy.
+However, the influx in immigration has put pressure on housing costs and infrastructure in urban areas.
+Sánchez's government has sought to remedy this by enticing immigrants to move to rural areas whose economies cannot be sustained due to population loss.
+On July 2026, almost 1.2 million of Spain's undocumented migrants appled for legal status.
+More than twice the expected number of 500,000.

-In May 2025, Sánchez called Israel a "genocidal state" and said that Spain "does not do business" with such a country.
-In September 2025, he drew controversy by remarking: "Spain does not have nuclear bombs.
-We cannot stop the Israeli offensive alone, but we will not stop trying."
+On 3 November 2024, Sánchez, King Felipe, Queen Letizia and Valencian president Carlos Mazón were violently confronted during a meeting with people affected by the October 2024 Spain floods in Paiporta in the Valencian Community, who threw mud and objects at them and injured two bodyguards.